5 Simple Steps To Migrate From Heroku to AWS

 Once it’s done, you want to connect your frontend app to your backend app, and for that, we will create an environment variable alias; then, you will need to connect your backend app to your database.

-This one is not yet ready, but it will soon be possible to Replibyte, so keep an eye open for it!
+This one is not yet ready, but it will soon be possible to Replibyte, which will simplify the process of running your data migration smoothly and efficiently from Heroku to AWS, so keep an eye open for it!

 Now that everything has been created and is well connected, it will be time for you to deploy your application; once on the console, go on your application panel, select “deploy”, and let the magic happen!

 You can’t believe that it can be that easy?
 Here is a live demo to show you how fast the process is:

 If you want to see every step with tutorials, we recently updated our documentation and recommended you check it out.